From Bat Ayin by Rabbi Avraham Dov, the

 shall take for yourselves on the first day."

 explain this as follows: The People of Israel fully accepted the yoke

 of Heaven upon themselves on Rosh Hashana, as they would recite the phrase

 "Holy King" and "King of Judgment" [in the holiday

 liturgy].
 The nations of the world, however, did not accept the yoke of

 Heaven upon themselves over Rosh Hashana.
 It is the task of the People

 of Israel to bring the glory of G-d's kingdom to all of creation, even

 to the nations of the world, and the offering of the seventy bulls on

-the festival of Sukkot is in order that the influx of G-d's kingdom flows to all
+the festival of Sukkot is in order that the influx of G-d's kingdom flows

-to in the verse "You shall take for yourselves".
-The word
+is alluded to in the verse "You shall take for yourselves".

 the same letters as the Hebrew word for "king" ["melech"].

 the first day".
 This question of the Sages - "Is it in fact

 the first day?
-Is it not the fifteenth day?" - should
+Is it not the fifteenth day?" - should be understood

-Sages is that regarding the People of Israel it is the fifteenth
+of the Sages is that regarding the People of Israel it is the fifteenth

 day, but regarding the nations of the world it is the first day since

 they did not accept the yoke of Heaven upon themselves on Rosh Hashana.
-The

 is that it refers to the nations of the world for regarding Israel the